WenniDev/snow_crash/level09/README.md

 # Level 09

-We have the usually files level09 and token.
+We have the usual files: level09 and token.

 ```sh
 $ ls -l
 total 12